csci-1301/csci-1301.github.io/labs/ArrayOperations/readme.md

 Next, write statements that answer the these two questions:

 #.
 Does value `w` occur in both arrays (true/false)?
 #.
 What is the first value that occurs in both arrays (searching left to right)?
+If these is no match, display `no match`.

 After completing these two problems, make sure the program answers these questions correctly.
 The expected results are: